"To pay attention, this is our endless and proper work."

 ~ Mary Oliver

-My range of skills and experiences spans across disciplines in order to best serve my interests in understanding and engaging different ways people engage with the built environment.
-The diversity of tools and approaches I use is driven by what I want to understand rather than what I already know.
-My process is built on a strong foundation of design thinking which gives me an ability to engage at all scales of a project.
+My range of skills and experiences spans across disciplines in order to most effectively approach the different ways people engage with the built environment.
+The diversity of tools and methodologies I use is driven by what I want to understand rather than what I already know.
+My process is built on a strong foundation of design thinking which gives me an ability to operate at all scales of a project.
 At the full system view I develop conceptual frameworks for projects and understand all the different elements that need to go into successful execution.
 At the same time I can drill into any one of those elements to develop proof-of-concept prototypes and communicate effectively with subject-matter experts and collaborators.

 Image by Scott Crawford